David K. Shipler

 David K. Shipler (born December 3, 1942) is an American author and journalist.
 He won the Pulitzer Prize for General Nonfiction in 1987 for Arab and Jew: Wounded Spirits in a Promised Land.
 Among his other publications the book entitled, The Working Poor: Invisible in America, also has garnered many awards.
 Formerly, he was a foreign correspondent of The New York Times and served as one of their bureau chiefs.
 He taught at many colleges and universities.
 Since 2010, he has published the electronic journal, The Shipler Report.
 He began co-hosting the podcast, Two Reporters in 2021.
 A collection of his poems was published in 2023.

-Biography
+Early life and education

 Shipler was born and grew up in Chatham, New Jersey.
 His mother, Eleanor Karr Shipler, taught English and upon her death, her family established the Eleanor Shipler English Award that is granted to persistent students.
 His grandfather, Edmund J. Karr, was a Manhattan businessman.

-Shipler was graduated from Dartmouth College in 1964, and he served on the board of trustees for the college from 1993 to 2003.
-He served in the U.S. Navy as an officer on a destroyer, 1964–66.
-He was married to Deborah I. Shipler until her death in 2024.
-They had three children.
-His father-in-law Harold Isaacs, also a reporter and author, was a professor of political science at Massachusetts Institute of Technology.
+Shipler attended Dartmouth College, graduating in 1964; He served in the U.S. Navy as an officer on a destroyer, 1964–66.